 |CIMB FastSaver Account||– CIMB ATMs|

-If ease of accessing your accounts or cash via the ATM is important to you, then the Plus!
-Savings Account is the clear winner of this category, hands down.
+If ease of accessing your accounts or cash via the ATM is important to you, then OCBC’s Plus!
+Savings Account is the clear winner of this category.
 Since the account taps on the OCBC banking network, cash withdrawal should not be a problem as you can access your savings through OCBC and UOB bank’s 1,200 ATM network around the island.

 On the other hand, customers of Standard Chartered and ICBC Singapore Banks can use soCash to withdraw cash at convenience shops via the SC Banking App (for Standard Chartered) and soCash App (ICBC Singapore) respectively.

 While cheques are no longer as widely used as it used to be, some individuals still prefer to have cheques and some businesses and organisations still (stubbornly) insist on crossed cheques as payments.